 FC Bayern and Eintracht Frankfurt follow in a long tradition this weekend.
 Ahead of the first home game after the Bundesliga re-start, we look back at five particularly legendary, emotional and curious matches against Eintracht.

 You don't have to look back far when it comes to memorable games against Frankfurt.
 The last day of the 2018/19 Bundesliga season was a very special one.
 It was goodbye to Arjen Robben, Franck Ribéry and Rafinha, three legendary Bayern players who shaped the club for many years.
-The day went like a script.
+The day went as if scripted.
 Ribéry and Robben both scored their last goals for Bayern in their final home game.
-In addition, the Munich side secured the German championship with the 5-1 win over the Hessians - the first time this had happened at the Allianz Arena!
+In addition, Munich secured the German championship with the 5-1 win over the men from Hesse - the first time this had happened at the Allianz Arena!

-Back in 2013 the Bavarians wrapped up the title with a win against Frankfurt - the earliest in history.
+Back in 2013 the Bavarians wrapped up the title with a win against Frankfurt - the fastest championsip triumph in history.
 In the 52nd minute, when the score was 0-0, Philipp Lahm crossed in to Bastian Schweinsteiger, who deflected the ball directly into the Frankfurt net with his heel.
 It was the decisive goal for Bayern's 23rd league title as the game finished 1-0.
 After 28 games played, FCB could no longer be caught in the Bundesliga.
-Definitely one for the ages!
+Definitely one for all-time!
 The goal of the month award naturally followed.

 In the summer of 1989 the Bavarians beat Frankfurt with a dream goal.
 Klaus Augenthaler scored the official goal of the decade in the first round of the 1989/90 cup with his 1-0 winning strike.
 The Bayern captain dribbled through the midfield in the 34th minute and noticed Eintracht keeper Uli Stein had moved away from his box.
-The sweeper did not wait around and tried his luck from the centre line.
-He succeeded with a true work of art that flew beyond the entire Frankfurt team into the goal - it was the only goal of the game and the Munich side advanced to the next round.
+The sweeper did not hang around and tried his luck from the halfway line.
+He succeeded with a true work of art that flew beyond the entire Frankfurt team into the net - it was the only goal of the game and Munich advanced to the next round.